chelleess/portfolio-LMS/README.md

 Welcome aboard to Lavenia's Journey!

-This portfolio is designed around the concept of an airport — a place of departure, arrival, and countless stories.
+This portfolio is designed around the concept of an airport.
+A place of departure, arrival, and countless stories.

 As an international student, airports have always been more than just a place to catch a flight.
 They have been silent witnesses to my journey: from leaving home to pursuing new opportunities, arriving in unfamiliar places, and building new chapters of my life.

-Through this portfolio, I wanted to create an experience where visitors can follow my journey just like traveling through an airport — exploring my background, experiences, skills, and projects along the way.
+Through this portfolio, I wanted to create an experience where visitors can follow my journey just like traveling through an airport, exploring my background, experiences, skills, and projects along the way.

 ---